Enga Veettu Pillai: Production

 Enga Veettu Pillai was a remake of the 1964 Telugu film Ramudu Bheemudu.
 Tapi Chanakya who directed the Telugu version has also directed Tamil version.
 Sakthi Krishnaswamy wrote the dialogues for the film.
 A. Vincent was recruited as the director of photography and C. P. Jambulingam edited the film.
 This was the second film to feature M. G. Ramachandran in dual roles after 1958's Nadodi Mannan.
 The dual roles consists of a scared heir and a brave man.

 The makers were set deadline by producers to complete the film within 45 days to release it in time for the festive occasion of Pongal.
 Sets were erected in all the floors at Vauhini Studios.
 For the scene involving both Ramachandrans who cross each other, Vincent used lighting mask technique to shoot the scene.

 Once during the shooting, the director found the actors struggling with the words, the director asked Sakthi's assistant to change the words, despite Ramachandran warning him not to.
 Sakthi heard this, came to him took the dialogue papers, tore them and walked away saying no one can change his dialogues.
 Ramachandran who watched all this with a smile called the director and told him to go to the writer's house to apologise.
 Sakthi came back and wrote dialogues that were agreeable to all.

-Raja Sandow, wrestler appeared in a small role in the film, his scene in the film is based on the real-life incident happened in his life during his experiences of his first stint at acting.
+Wrestler Raja Sandow appeared in a small role, his scene is based on a real incident that happened during his first stint at acting.
 Ramachandran who learned of the incident incorporated it in the film.
-During the shoot of a duet song, B. Nagi Reddy expressed disappointment that the costumes and lyrics were not jelling well in one stanza of a song, during next day Ramachandran completed the shots and Nagireddy was surprised seeing the involvement of Ramachandran.
+During the shoot of a duet song, Nagi Reddi expressed disappointment that the costumes and lyrics were not jelling well in one stanza of a song.
+The next day Ramachandran completed the shots and Reddi was surprised seeing the involvement of Ramachandran.

 Soundtrack

-The soundtrack album was composed by Viswanathan–Ramamoorthy and the lyrics were penned by Vaali and Alangudi Somu.
+The soundtrack album was composed by Viswanathan–Ramamoorthy.
 The song "Naan Aanaiyittal", written by Vaali, had two versions; the film version had word "kadavul" (god) and Ramachandran did not agree to use the word but later relented after being requested by Vaali, but it got changed into the word "thalaivar" (leader) in audio records.
 The song remains one of the famous songs from the film.
 The song "Kumari Pennin" was remixed by Srikanth Deva in Perumal (2009).